MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines.md

   - management-and-governance
 ---

-# Azure Well-Architected Framework review - Virtual Machines
+# Azure Well-Architected Framework review - Virtual Machines and scale sets

-[Virtual Machines](/azure/virtual-machines/) is an on-demand, scalable computing resource that gives you the flexibility of virtualization without having to buy and maintain physical hardware to run it.

-In this article, you learn architectural best practices for Azure Virtual Machines.
-The guidance is based on the five pillars of architectural excellence:

-- Reliability
-- Security
-- Cost optimization
+Azure Virtual Machines (VMs) is a type of compute service that allows you to create and run virtual machines on the Azure platform.
+There's flexibility in choosing from different SKUs, operating systems, and configurations with various billing models.

+This article provides architectural recommendations for making informed decisions when using various features to manage VMs, such as scaling, backup, monitoring, security, and more.
+The guidance is based on the [**Azure Well-Architected Framework pillars**](../pillars.md).

+**Technology scope**

+Recommendations in this article focus on interrelated decisions for these areas, which are typical for designs that use virtual machines on Azure.

-- Operational excellence
+- Azure VMs
+- Azure Virtual Machine Scale Sets
+- Networking components connected to VMs
-- Performance efficiency
+- Disks

-## Prerequisites
+## Review resources

-- Understanding the Well-Architected Framework pillars can help produce a high quality, stable, and efficient cloud architecture.
-We recommend that you review your workload using the [Microsoft Azure Well-Architected Review](/assessments/?id=azure-architecture-review&mode=pre-assessment) assessment.

-- Use a reference architecture to review the considerations based on the guidance provided in this article.
-For more information, see [Linux VM](/azure/architecture/reference-architectures/n-tier/linux-vm#architecture) and [ Windows VM](/azure/architecture/reference-architectures/n-tier/windows-vm#architecture) for reference VM architecture on Azure.
+Consider these articles as resources that demonstrate the  recommendations highlighted in this article.

+- Use these reference architectures to see examples of these recommendations.
+  - Single VM architectures: [Linux VM](/azure/architecture/reference-architectures/n-tier/linux-vm#architecture) and [ Windows VM](/azure/architecture/reference-architectures/n-tier/windows-vm#architecture).
+  - Foundational architecture that focuses on infrastructure recommendations: [Azure virtual machine baseline architecture](/azure/architecture/virtual-machines/baseline).
+- Build implementation expertise using product documentation: [Azure Virtual Machines](/azure/virtual-machines/) and [Azure Virtual Machine Scale Sets](/azure/virtual-machine-scale-sets/overview).

 ## Reliability
-As you make design choices for virtual machines, review the [design principles](/azure/well-architected/resiliency/principles) for adding reliability to the architecture.

-### Design checklist
+The purpose of the Reliability pillar is to provide continued functionality by **building enough resilience and the ability to recover fast from failures**.

+Read the [**Reliability design principles**](/azure/well-architected/resiliency/principles) to understand the approaches applied for individual components, system flows, and the system as a whole.

+##### Old design checklist

 > [!div class="checklist"]
+>
 > - Review the [SLAs for virtual machines](https://azure.microsoft.com/support/legal/sla/virtual-machines/v1_9/).
 > - VMs should be deployed in a scale set [using the Flexible orchestration mode](/azure/virtual-machines/flexible-virtual-machine-scale-sets).
 > - Deployed VMs across [Availability Zones](/azure/virtual-machines/windows/quick-create-portal).